TL;DR

 Consulted with lawyer about notification requirements.
 Drafted customer communication.
 Prepared internal documentation.

 Sent personalized emails to all 3,400 affected customers.
 Set up dedicated support channel.
-Published blog post explaining what happened.
+Published a blog post explaining what happened.

 Implemented mandatory 2FA for all admin accounts.
 Added additional monitoring rules.
 Reviewed all user permissions and removed unnecessary access.